racerxr650r/avrOS/README.md

     git clone https://github.com/racerxr650r/avrOS.git
     ```

-   You will find these instructions in ./avrOS/README.md
+   You will find these instructions in ./avrOS/README.md included in the project
+   files from git.
+In addition, ./.vscode/c_cpp_properties.json configuration file
+   is included with the project.
+This file will setup the visual studio code C/C++ intellisense to find all the appropriate include directories and files.

 2. For an automated installation, run the provided install script and then goto step #9.
    Else if you prefer a manual installation, skip to the next step.

-   > :memo: **Note:** This automated script will install additional tools such as minicom, gtkterm, geany, git-cola, meld, and others.
+   > :memo: **Note:** This automated script will install additional tools such as minicom, gtkterm, geany, vscode, git-cola, meld, and others.
    I encourage you to review the script before running it.

     ```console